Whale Star: The Gyeongseong Mermaid

 Whale Star: The Gyeongseong Mermaid is a South Korean manhwa released as a webtoon written and illustrated by Na Yoonhee.
 It was serialized via Naver Corporation's webtoon platform, Naver Webtoon, from June 2019 to July 2021, with the individual chapters collected and published into 6 volumes.
 The manhwa has been published in English by Line Webtoon.
 A live-action adaptation series has been announced and producing from the series.
 The historical background of this cartoon is the Japanese colonial period.
 It's published every Friday.
 The meaning of 'Goraebyeol' is an interpretation of "鯨星 kyunsung/ whale /star".

+The story is loosely inspired by Andersen's The Little Mermaid with the chapters named after key turning points of the original tale.

 Plot summary

 In 1926, Joseon (Korea) is under Japanese colonial rule.
 The main character, a 17 year old girl named Su-a, works as a maid in the house of a large pro-Japanese landowner in Gunsan, Jeollabuk-do.
 One day, Su-a finds Uihyeon, an independence activist, lying injured on the beach and she secretly takes care of him...through this encounter her life changes drastically as she is exposed to love between people, and the love between a person and their home country.